social-protocols/quality-news/README.md

 ## The "True" Upvote Rate

 We assume that each story has some "true" upvote rate, which is how much more or less likely users are to upvote that story than the average story.
-During each time interval, each story will receive on average the expected number of upvotes times its true upvote rate.
+During each time interval, each story will receive on average the expected number of upvotes times its trueUpvoteRate.

     upvotes[time] ≈ upvoteRate * expectedUpvotes[rank[time], time]

-This relationship `upvotes ≈ upvoteRate * expectedUpvotes` holds even in the aggregate, regardless of the ranks at which upvotes actually occurred.
+We assume that the relationship `upvotes ≈ upvoteRate * expectedUpvotes` holds even in the aggregate, regardless of the ranks at which upvotes actually occurred.

     totalUpvotes = sum{for each time} upvotes[time]
             = sum{for each time} upvoteRate * expectedUpvotes[rank[time], time]
             ≈ upvoteRate * sum{for each time} expectedUpvotes[rank[time], time]
             ≈ upvoteRate * totalExpectedUpvotes

-Thus the aggregate upvote ratio is an approximation of the true upvote rate:
+Thus the aggregate upvote ratio is an approximation of the trueUpvoteRate:

     upvoteRate ≈ totalUpvotes / totalExpectedUpvotes

 ## Bayesian Averaging

-But if we don't have a lot of data for a story, the upvote ratio may be more a reflection of pure chance than of the true upvote rate.
+But if we don't have a lot of data for a story, the upvote ratio may be more a reflection of pure chance than of the trueUpvoteRate.

-A more sophisticated approach uses Bayesian inference: given our prior knowledge about the distribution of upvote rates, plus the evidence we have about this particular story, what does Bayes' rule tell us is the most probable true upvote rate?
+A more sophisticated approach uses Bayesian inference: given our prior knowledge about the distribution of upvote rates, plus the evidence we have about this particular story, what does Bayes' rule tell us is the most probable trueUpvoteRate?

 Since the probability distribution in this case is continuous and complicated, Bayes rule actually can't be evaluated analytically using pen-on-paper math.
-Instead we run a Markov Chain Monte Carlo simulation in STAN on our Bayesian model to approximate the posterior distribution.
+Instead we run a Markov Chain Monte Carlo simulation in STAN on our Bayesian model to estimate the trueUpvoteRate for each story given the data.

-When we run this model we find that the posterior estimate of the true upvote rate for each story **shrinks**[https://www.statisticshowto.com/shrinkage-estimator/]: it falls somewhere between the upvote ratio for that story, and the average upvote ratio of 1.
+When we run this model we find that the trueUpvoteRate estimates [**shrink**](https://www.statisticshowto.com/shrinkage-estimator/): they fall somewhere between the upvote ratio for that story and 1.0.
 The more data we have for each story, the closer the posterior is to the actual upvote ratio.

 In fact, the posterior is always just a weighted average of the observed upvote rate and the prior of 1.0.
 The weights are, respectively, the number of expected upvotes, and a constant representing the strength of the prior.
 If we know this constant, we can then estimate upvoteRate using the following formula -- a technique known as [Bayesian averaging](https://en.wikipedia.org/wiki/Bayesian_average).